Published: January 22, 2021

 “If X happens, I will do Y.”

-For example: If you identify that whenever you are feeling overwhelmed you instantly want to watch a Netflix episode of your favorite show, set a new rule for yourself.
+If you identify that whenever you are feeling overwhelmed you instantly want to watch a Netflix episode of your favorite show, set a new rule for yourself.

 Here are three examples of rules you can try today: